rbock44/mbgo/README.md

 # mbgo
-Mountebank preprocessor to generate data for a single JSON imposter post to mountebank server.
+Mountebank preprocessor to generate data for a single JSON imposter post to the mountebank server.

 Mountebank http://www.mbtest.org/ is a real cool HTTP mock which supports Java Script as a mighty simulation language.
-Mountebank supports configuration files which do allow more human readable format.
-The configuration files are limited for those who deploy Mountebank and the test scripts local.
-But when you want to control Mountebank remotely through some test clients you need to stick to some really crazy JSON style content.
+Mountebank supports configuration files which do allow more human readable format, but the configuration files are limited for those who deploy Mountebank and the test scripts locally.
+When you want to control Mountebank remotely through some test clients or simple CURL you need to stick to some really crazy JSON style post data.

-To make my life easier deploying Mountebank with the application server and running the test suites on Jenkins I came up with a small GOLANG tool that adds some preprocessing capabilities.
+To make my life easier deploying Mountebank locally to an application server host, but running the test suites on a separate Jenkins host, I came up with a small GOLANG tool that adds some preprocessing capabilities for the Mountebank POST data.

 Let us start with a Mountebank imposter POST request JSON body.
 Instead of adding all required information we use the macro INCLUDE.